connormanning/entwine/doc/source/configuration.md

 If only the output projection is specified, then the input coordinate system will be inferred from the file headers.
-If no coordinate system information can be found, this file will not be inserted.
+If no coordinate system information can be found for a given file, then this file will not be inserted.
 ```json
 { "reprojection": { "out": "EPSG:3857" } }
 ```